parmida-sahni31/Fitness-tracker/README.md

 # Fitness-tracker
-The fitness tracker gives the user their bmi, and for specific activities: calories burnt, suggestions for warm and cool down.
+The fitness tracker gives the user their bmi, and for specific activities: calories burnt, suggestions for warm up and cool down.